 Not only that, but it gives you brilliant analytics to help you work out which of your boards are working and which aren’t.
 You can also join some tribes where you share each others content, helping to propel you new pins forward and reach a new audience.

-Make sure you try out Tailwind for 2 months for FREE and see how much time it saves you.
+Make sure you try out Tailwind for FREE and see how much time it saves you.

 Should I join Pinterest group boards?